-You do not need an export license to send your specimens however you may be asked to prove that they are not infectious.
-If so, a simple statement from your doctor will suffice: ” SAMPLE SPECIMEN IS NON-INFECTIOUS AND NON-HAZARDOUS “
+If your shipping company requests proof that your specimens are not infectious, a simple note from your doctor will usually suffice: ” SAMPLE SPECIMEN IS NON-INFECTIOUS AND NON-HAZARDOUS “